HMO LICENSING IN CROYDON - EVERYTHING YOU NEED TO KNOW

 Can I ask the Council to visit my property to advise on what to do to make the Property HMO compliant?

 The Council will visit the Property for an "Advisory Visit" if it is empty i.e. has no tenants in yet.
-For a Mandatory HMO, this Costs £350, but the fee is deductable from the License Fee once it is obtained - and For any other type of HMO this is free of charge.
-If the property has tenants in already, they will under some circumstances do an advisory Visit - Alternatively you can call HMOgo on 020 8654 3202 for a Free, no obligation advisory visit - and we will advise you on what you need to do before contacting the Council.
+The charge to the council for this has been reduced to £200, but is no longer deductable from the licence fee - Alternatively you can call HMOgo on 020 8654 3202 for a Free, no obligation advisory visit - and we will advise you on what you need to do before contacting the Council.

 Alternatively, Click here for details of Fees.